Updated May 2020 for the new 64-bit app which includes a new layout and extra features including borders.

 On the Android version, when first opening the 3DSteroid Pro app, you’ll see the following screen:

-As I prefer to view and save my images in the parallel-view format I always take the left image first; other people prefer the cross-view format so you could take the right image first, however it’s not essential as you can swap the left and right images later anyway.
+As I prefer to view and save my images in the parallel-view format, I always take the left image first.
+Other people prefer the cross-view format, so you could take the right image first.
+It’s not essential which you take first, as you can swap the left and right images later anyway.

-Once the first image is taken you’ll then see a ghost of it whilst taking the second image to help with alignment and to see the separation of the images.
+Once the first image is taken, you’ll see a ghost of it whilst taking the second image.
+This is to help with alignment and to see the separation of the images.

 MAKING IMAGES COMFORTABLE TO VIEW

-The general rule of thumb for comfortable 3-D viewing is to move from left to right 1/30th of the distance between you and the object to avoid excessive background deviation.
-For close subjects this movement can be a minute amount (e.g. 0.5cm for an object 15cm away), but Instagram and phone screens are quite forgiving as the images are so small so being precise isn’t necessary.
-If the image is projected however, a big deviation can be too much for the brain to fuse or be extremely uncomfortable to view so keep in mind what your eventual aim for the stereoview is – what works well on a small screen doesn’t always work for projection when the image is much enlarged.
+The very general rule of thumb for comfortable 3-D viewing is to move from left to right 1/30th of the distance between you and the subject, this is to avoid excessive background deviation.
+For close subjects, this movement can be a minute amount, e.g. 0.5cm for an object 15cm away.
+Instagram and phone screens, however, are quite forgiving as the images are so small, so being precise and sticking to rules isn’t always necessary.
+If the image is projected, however, a big deviation can be too much for the brain to fuse, or be extremely uncomfortable to view.
+Always keep in mind what your eventual aim for the stereoview is; what works well on a small screen doesn’t always work for projection, when the image is much enlarged.

-Sometimes exaggerating the depth (or making a hyperstereo) actually looks better up to a point, but keep in mind that if you want to use these images at a later date to print as a card or to project they may not be suitable (they’ll make you feel a bit ooky, technical term).
+Sometimes exaggerating the depth (also called a hyperstereo) actually looks better up to a point.
+Keep in mind that if you want to use these images at a later date, to print as a card or to project, they may not be suitable.
+There may be too much separation and make you feel a bit ooky, technical term.
 I’m guilty of sometimes moving excessively between taking the left and right images when I’m excited, this is especially evident in my cat stereoviews, I pretend I wanted to make a hyperstereo anyway.
 I think it’s more important to have fun when making stereoviews than to sweat over perfection every single time.